Interstate 277 (North Carolina): John Belk Freeway

 A freeway removing cross-through traffic along Independence Boulevard through Uptown Charlotte was first proposed during the 1960s urban renewal of Brooklyn/Second Ward.
-In June 1978, the American Association of State Highway and Transportation Officials (AASHTO) approved the designation of I-277 for the yet name freeway, that would begin at the intersection of I-77 and US 74, travel counter-clockwise around Uptown Charlotte, and onto Brookshire Freeway, to end at the intersection of I-77 and NC 16.
+In June 1978, the American Association of State Highway and Transportation Officials (AASHTO) approved the designation of I-277 for the freeway, that would begin at the intersection of I-77 and US 74, travel counter-clockwise around Uptown Charlotte, and onto Brookshire Freeway, to end at the intersection of I-77 and NC 16.
 That same year, the interchange with Central Avenue was permanently closed and the interchange and connector to Trade Street was closed for reconstruction.
 On September 11, 1981, the new freeway was named the John Belk Freeway, in honor of John M. Belk, businessperson and Mayor of Charlotte from 1969–1977.
 The first segment of the John Belk Freeway opened sometime between 1982 and 1984, it followed the former connector from the Brookshire Freeway south to 3rd/4th streets and Independence Boulevard.
 It is around this time signage for I-277 appeared on both the John Belk and Brookshire freeways; also in 1982, NC 16 was rerouted from Graham Street to 3rd and 4th streets, eliminating its former alignment along Graham, Trade, Elizabeth, and Hawthorne.

 By 1988, the rest of the John Belk Freeway was completed from the I-77/US 21 and US 74 interchange to 3rd/4th streets and Independence Boulevard; this included a new interchange (exit 1E) for College Street and Independence Boulevard (the later becoming an extension of South Boulevard) and a reconfiguration of Independence Boulevard immediately exiting at exit 1D from I-77 (later becoming Carson Boulevard).
 In 1990, US 74 was rerouted into a concurrency with I-277 along the John Belk Freeway from exit 1D to exit 2B; Independence Boulevard through Uptown Charlotte was eventually renamed at various sections by either extensions of other existing roads or renamed entirely.